apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 By using `pandas_udf` with the function having such type hints, it creates a Pandas UDF where the given function takes an iterator of `pandas.Series` and outputs an iterator of `pandas.Series`.
 The output of each series from the function should always be of the same length as the input.
 In this case, the created Pandas UDF requires one input column when the Pandas UDF is called.

-It is useful when the UDF execution requires initializing some states.
-Internally, it works identically as Series to Series case.
+It is useful when the UDF execution requires initializing some states although internally it works identically as Series to Series case.
+The pseudocode below illustrates the example.

+{% highlight python %}
+@pandas_udf("long")
+def calculate(iterator: Iterator[pd.Series]) -> Iterator[pd.Series]:
+    # Do some expensive initialization with a state
+    state = very_expensive_initialization()
+    for x in iterator:
+        # Use that state for whole iterator.
+        yield calculate_with_state(x, state)

+df.select(calculate("value")).show()
+{% endhighlight %}

 The following example shows how to create this Pandas UDF: